jasonumiker/eks-school/README.md

 1. The password is the instance id of EKSEnvironmentStack/CodeServerInstance (find in the EC2 console)
 1. Open a new Terminal (click the hamburger in the upper left) and run the command `aws eks update-kubeconfig --name cluster`
 1. Run a `kubectl get nodes` to confirm everything is working
-1. Create a new file then copy/paste the contents of nyancat.yaml from this project to the bastion
+1. This project should have been git cloned to the bastion - cd to `eks-school`
-1. Save under the same name nyancat.yaml
 1. Run `kubectl apply -f nyancat.yaml` to deploy a test workload
 1. Wait a couple minutes then find the ALB address with a `kubectl get ingress -A`
 1. Go to that address for some nyancat fun...